-This would mean that the rocking motion of a protein in a crystal has a very wide correlation times distribution, from microto milliseconds.
+all protein motion on the millisecond timescale.
+This would mean that the rocking motion of a protein in a crystal has a very wide correlation time distribution, from microseconds to milliseconds.

-However, it turned out that the fast decaying component in the mixing time dependencies is actually a highly non-trivial artefact.
-Its nature proved to be more complicated than the simple 15N-2H RIDER-effect.
-Below we explain the details of the 90 effects responsible for the appearance of this component and suggest some measures for correct conducting CODEX experiments and avoiding misinterpretations of CODEX data in proteins as well as other samples having complex isotopic composition.
+However, it turned out that the fast-decaying component in the mixing time dependences is actually a highly non-trivial artefact.
+Its nature proved to be more complicated than the simple 15N-2H RIDER effect.
+Below we explain the details of the effects responsible for the appearance of this component and suggest some measures for correctly conducting CODEX experiments and avoiding misinterpretations of CODEX data in proteins as well as other samples with complex isotopic composition.